 Activity Two: Prior to facilitating, read the Food for Thought game instructions thoroughly.
-You will need 4 different secret snacks for the game and enough for each participant to try 2 of the secret snacks.
+You will need 4 different secret snacks and enough for each participant to try 2 secret snacks.
 IMPORTANT: Before playing, be sure there are no food allergies among the participants.
 If there is a known food allergy, be sure to choose secret snacks that do not contain the allergen.
+Also, if you are unable to use actual food, you can use the Pictures of Food PPT for the activity instead.